edwinrainville/AMATH583/ps5/Questions.rst

 * For the different approaches to parallelization, were there any major differences in how much parallel speedup that you saw?

+For each different approach to parallelization we see

 * You may have seen the speedup slowing down as the problem sizes got larger -- if you didn't keep trying larger problem sizes.
 What is limiting parallel speedup for two_norm (regardless of approach)?
 What would determine the problem sizes where you should see ideal speedup?
 (Hint: Roofline model.)